 Support this site

 The best way that you can support this site is to buy a copy of my book directly from the publisher.
 Failing that, buy it from Amazon.
 I think you’ll enjoy reading it.
-Failing that, you can sign up to the newsletter to hear when new articles are available.
+Failing that, you can sign up to the newsletter to get new articles into your inbox.
 Share them around if you find them useful.